writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 - Five (5) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
 - A **sponsorship booth** for the entire conference.
 - Logo included in intermission slides and on talk videos.
-- Logo and description (250) characters) on the conference website.
+- Logo and description (250 characters) on the conference website.
 - Logo in conference email promotion.
 - Display promotional “Swag” items on the conference swag table (provided by sponsor).
 - Dedicated social media post on LinkedIn and Twitter.
 - Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
-- One product promotion highlight in our conference email list.
+- One email promotion to our conference email list.
 Includes logo and 2 paragraphs of copy.

 Publisher
 ---------